What credentials would you bring to the position of Mayor?

 How will you help lead your city/count/local jurisdiction toward 100% Clean Energy by 2050?

-I will lead by example to educate my constituents about opportunities for and benefits of using clean energy.
-For example, I drive an electric hybrid vehicle and have installed solar PV on my home, which covers 95% of my electricity consumption.
-I will educate the community about the opportunities for installing solar PV on public buildings or relying on electric vehicles as viable cost saving measures.
+I lead by example to educate my constituents about opportunities for and benefits of using clean energy.
+For example, my family drives an electric Ford F150 Truck and a plug-in hybrid vehicle and have installed solar PV on my home, which covers 95% of my electricity consumption.
+I educate the community about the opportunities for installing solar PV on public buildings or relying on electric vehicles as viable cost saving measures.

 Are you committed to actively identifying environmental justice issues in your community, and if so, what would you plan to do to address those issues?